Ribosome: Overview

 The synthesis of proteins from their building blocks takes place in four phases: initiation, elongation, termination, and recycling.
 The start codon in all mRNA molecules has the sequence AUG.
 The stop codon is one of UAA, UAG, or UGA; since there are no tRNA molecules that recognize these codons, the ribosome recognizes that translation is complete.
-When a ribosome finishes reading an mRNA molecule, the two subunits separate and are usually broken up but can be re-used.
-Ribosomes are ribozymes, because the catalytic peptidyl transferase activity that links amino acids together is performed by the ribosomal RNA.
+When a ribosome finishes reading an mRNA molecule, the two subunits separate and are usually broken up but can be reused.
+Ribosomes are a kind of enzyme, called ribozymes because the catalytic peptidyl transferase activity that links amino acids together is performed by the ribosomal RNA.

-Ribosomes are often associated with the intracellular membranes that make up the rough endoplasmic reticulum.
+In eukaryotic cells, ribosomes are often associated with the intracellular membranes that make up the rough endoplasmic reticulum.

-Ribosomes from bacteria, archaea and eukaryotes in the three-domain system resemble each other to a remarkable degree, evidence of a common origin.
+Ribosomes from bacteria, archaea, and eukaryotes (in the three-domain system) resemble each other to a remarkable degree, evidence of a common origin.
 They differ in their size, sequence, structure, and the ratio of protein to RNA.
-The differences in structure allow some antibiotics to kill bacteria by inhibiting their ribosomes, while leaving human ribosomes unaffected.
+The differences in structure allow some antibiotics to kill bacteria by inhibiting their ribosomes while leaving human ribosomes unaffected.
 In all species, more than one ribosome may move along a single mRNA chain at one time (as a polysome), each "reading" a specific sequence and producing a corresponding protein molecule.

-The mitochondrial ribosomes of eukaryotic cells functionally resemble many features of those in bacteria, reflecting the likely evolutionary origin of mitochondria.
+The mitochondrial ribosomes of eukaryotic cells are distinct from their other ribosomes.
+They functionally resemble those in bacteria, reflecting the evolutionary origin of mitochondria as endosymbiotic bacteria.